-We are evolving our range of Access Products to provide greater choice, certainty and to ensure that access options are considered on an efficient and commercial basis for all.
-Our customers are telling us that speed of connection is a top priority.
-So alongside evolution of our Access Products, we are implementing the recommendations of the ENA Strategic Connections Group in line with Connections Reform.
-This enables improvements for connections of storage, queue management, and Transmission/Distribution coordination on technical limits at GSPs.
+We are evolving our range of Access Products to offer greater choice and certainty, ensuring that access options are considered efficiently and commercially for everyone.
+Our customers have indicated that speed of connection is a top priority.
+Therefore, in addition to evolving our Access Products, we are implementing the recommendations of the ENA Strategic Connections Group in line with Connections Reform.
+This enables improvements in storage connections, queue management, and Transmission/Distribution coordination regarding technical limits at GSPs.

-Our key initiative have been developed based on customer feedback on the challenges they are experiencing with connecting to our network and all are focused on accelerating connections particularly around Thermal Constraint.
+Our key initiative has been developed based on customer feedback on the challenges they are experiencing with connecting to our network and all are focused on accelerating connections particularly around thermal constraints.
 ExtenDER is the activity that could move decisions on Access Products from longer time scales to closer to real time.

 Initiatives Description Evolution over ED2 Distribution Queue Management Reforming the connections queue to release capacity from stalled/stopped projects.
 Through the ENA Strategic Connections Group.
-Evolve in line with industry wide connections reform and stakeholder feedback.
+Evolve in line with industry-wide connections reform and stakeholder feedback.
 Technical Limits Changing how Transmission and Distribution networks coordinate connections.
 Battery Storage Greater flexibility for storage customers connected at distribution level.
 ExtenDER Trial of new connection arrangement permitting non-firm connection, with no limited capacity guarantee from DNO.
 Then allow trading between connected parties to achieve the required import.
 Exploring alternative approaches to network capacity allocation, including capacity as a service.
 Ramping - to support efficient long-term investment Customers with capacity requirements that are forecast to grow over a number of years can apply for capacity ramping.
 Ramping - within Transmission Capacity Constraints Bespoke local product developed to allow connections in the heavily congested West London network, offering progressively more capacity over time.
 This is a localised product that we will continue to deploy on a case-by-case basis.